bida23-240/-MACHINE-LEARNING-MODELS/User Manual & Operating Instructions.md

 ---

 ## 👨‍💻 Author
-This project was created for a Research & Innovation assignment on predicting depression using machine learning.
+This project was created by BIDA23-7 Group D for a Research & Innovation assignment on predicting depression using machine learning.